NPRM1199 draft

 Chris DuPaul and Phil Bachman feel a tear-out post card campaign via both Hang Gliding and Paragliding magazines is possible with a one to two month lead time.
 Since we’re shooting for a November 15th submission to the Federal Register, and since from past experience the actual NPRM publication date could be less than a month later followed by a 90-day public comment period, the campaign should appear in the January 2000 magazines.
 It should include multiple tear outs either as perforated pages or multiple inserts that members can copy and distribute to acquaintances outside the hang gliding and paragliding communities.
 While members should also be encouraged to write private opinion letters supporting the NPRM, we also know from past experience that the sheer number rather than form of individual responses carry enormous weight.(DuPaul, Eckert)

+where those both for and against will get more vocal.
 Some Representatives (as of 2000):